-RadarBox's Credit-per-Query API enables clients to tap into both live and historical flight data supplied by an extensive ground and space based flight information network in real-time.
-Data comes from a multitude of sources including ground and space based ADS-B, ANSP and commercial flight data providers, airports and airlines.
+RadarBox's Credit-per-Result API enables clients to tap into both live and historical flight data supplied by an extensive ground and satellite based flight information network in real-time.
+Data comes from a multitude of sources including ground and satellite based ADS-B, ANSP and commercial flight data providers, airports and airlines.
 The API can be seamlessly integrated with client and third party applications.
-The only pre-requisite is that users are required to have an active business subscription on RadarBox.com website.

 - Easy IntegrationHassle free integration into the client application.

 - Multiple Data SourcesADS-B, FAA SWIM, Oceanic, MLAT, Satellite ADS-C, HF ADS-C & Satellite ADS-B.